poke1024/vectorian/README.md

 is geared towards high performance when search a large number of small units (sentences) as opposed to comparing whole documents.

+it's geared towards:
+* fast loading of large corpus
+* interactive searches that can vary a larger amount of parameters without the need of anewed preprocessing the whole data

 this is achieved by
 (1) a highly optimized C++ core
-(2) an efficient storage of document data that allows to load large number of document data into memory without the need for disk access
+(2) an efficient storage of document data that allows to load large number of document data into memory without the need for disk access (using intelling caching)

 # changes over last version